statamic/docs/content/collections/fieldtypes/users.md

 ---
 title: Users
-description: Dynamically relate users with your content.
+description: Relate users with your content.
 intro: >
-  Allows you attach users to your content.
-This can be used to show authorship, list team members, or whatever other use you have for relating people with content.
+  Attach users to your content to show authorship, list team members, assign the winners of a foot race, or even winners of an elbow race.
 screenshot: fieldtypes/users.png
 options:
   -